NUS Resilience and Growth Initiative

 We welcome participations from our alumni as mentors for the projects.
 Interested NUS alumni should contact firstname.lastname@example.org to register their interest and be matched to a project.

 In honour of the 115th anniversary of the university’s founding, NUS will fund 115 innovative projects.
 Each selected project will receive a grant for up to $50,000 for 6 months.
-The grant allows for a stipend of up to $1,200 per month per project member for the duration of the project.
+For team members who are graduates from the classes of 2020, 2019, and 2018, the grant allows for a stipend of up to $1,200 per month per project eligible member for the duration of the project.

 Interested teams should submit a completed registration form and a three-page proposal to InnovChallenge@nus.edu.sg.
 Teams who are interested to adopt any problem statements and potential partners listed under Grant 2020 can submit the same registration form and a three-page proposal to email@example.com.
 The proposal should address the following questions: